xamarin/KimonoDesigner/Readme.md

 In addition to being constant values, properties can derive their values from an attached ObiScript (see ObiScript section below) and dynamically change based on the state of other properties or user interaction.

+> ⚠️ WARNING:
+>
+> In the current version of Kimono Designer, Linked Properties will be flattened to their current values when source code is generated or exported.
+To maintain mutable properties, use the **KimonoCore Support Library** when exporting code (see below for more details).

 ## Source Code Generation

 The main purpose of the Kimono Designer is to allow the developer to graphically define SkiaSharp objects that will be converted to source code that can be used in any cross-platform application that supports SkiaSharp.